About Dunbridge

 The Dunbridge Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Wood County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Dunbridge, Ohio residents are available through the local police department and authorized providers in Wood County.
+Fingerprinting services for Dunbridge, Ohio residents are available through local police (where present) and authorized providers in Wood County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Wood County Sheriff's Office for scheduling and fees.

 To register to vote in Dunbridge, Ohio, residents can register online through the Ohio Secretary of State's website, by mail, or in person at the Wood County elections office.
 Ohio requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Ohio Secretary of State's voter lookup tool.
 For local municipal elections in Dunbridge, contact the Wood County Clerk's office for schedules and ballot information.

 Property records for Dunbridge, Ohio are maintained by the Wood County Auditor's Office and the Wood County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Wood County, including parcels in Dunbridge.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Wood County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Ohio counties provide online property record searches through their county websites.
-For in-person requests, visit the Wood County offices at the county courthouse.
 The Wood County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Dunbridge, Ohio residents are available through both county and state offices.
 The Ohio Department of Health, Bureau of Vital Statistics, located in Columbus, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Ohio.
 Orders can be placed online, by mail, or in person.
 Locally, the Wood County Clerk's office issues marriage licenses and maintains marriage records for Wood County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.